What Is Trauma-Informed Care? Key Takeaways for Facilities

 Example: A long-term acute care facility promotes workforce wellness by adding an additional nurse to the staffing grid to cover breaks.
 This ensures nurses get 30 minutes of uninterrupted rest on each shift.

 Change in the environment.
-For a trauma-informed care model to work at your facility, change must begin at the organizational level.
+For trauma-informed care principles to work at your facility, change must begin at the organizational level.
 This starts with healthcare administrators who set the tone for company culture and values.
 Is a toxic workplace a result of your leadership style?
 Consider what culture changes need to shift as you work toward a goal of delivering holistic, person-centered care.

 Example: During the planning phase of TIC program implementation, a healthcare facility incorporates shared governance.
 This allows nursing staff to participate in clinical practice decision-making and feel valued within the organization.
 During the implementation phase, the facility creates a patient advisory board made up of past and current patients or families with a vested interest in improving the patient experience at the facility.

-Evaluation
+3. Evaluation

-• improved patient satisfaction scores
+• Improved patient satisfaction scores.

-• reduction of readmissions
+• Reduction of readmissions.

-• improved adherence to treatment guidelines
+• Improved adherence to treatment guidelines.

-• reduced numbers of reported ACEs at facilities incorporating TIC in pediatric populations
+• Reduced numbers of reported ACEs at facilities incorporating TIC in pediatric populations.

 Learn More Ways to Elevate the Care Your Facility Provides